Kurt-Blair/Library/README.md

 Name

-Additionally, each device has an extra information, rentalCost.
+Additionally, each device has a different rental Cost.
 This number represents the cost of renting the device per day.

 Book items have the following extra information: